Reformulating non-equilibrium steady-states and generalised Hopfield discrimination: DISCUSSION

-A final thought comes from Eq.\ref{e-vek}, whose bounds suggest that the non-equilibrium error ratio can exceed the equilibrium value $\eps_{eq}$.
-This does indeed happen: expending energy can yield worse outcomes than at equilibrium \cite{mhl14}.
-We see that being ``away from equilibrium'' is not a simple condition but, rather, a door into a nuanced and complex landscape, in which how and where energy is expended can substantially influence functional outcomes.
-The ideas introduced here suggest that we can begin to ``follow the energy'' through this non-equilibrium landscape to uncover the logic of biological information processing.
+Finally, an important message of the present paper is that systems for which $\iota(G) = 1$, while suffering all the global parameter dependency and combinatorial complexity that arise away from thermodynamic equilibrium, are nevertheless substantially simpler to analyse than those with higher entropy production index, as Eq.\ref{e-epq} and Fig.\ref{f-3} testify.
+It is $\iota(G)$, not the size of the graph, which determines the number of distinct minimal path entropies that must be dealt with in Eq.\ref{e-mt3}.
+When $\iota(G) = 1$, there are only 3 such entropies, which leads to the compact and tractable form of Eq.\ref{e-rec}.
+Being ``away from thermodynamic equilibrium'' is not an unitary condition but, rather, a nuanced and complex landscape, in which how and where energy is expended can profoundly influence functional outcomes.
+The ideas introduced here suggest how we can begin to ``follow the energy'' through this non-equilibrium landscape to uncover the logic of biological information processing.